 The final matter I would like to address is consultation.
 Concerns have been raised with me about a lack of prior consultation with communities affected by EWR’s preferred route E corridor.
 EWR’s process to date is set out on their website here.
 It included a number of events, details of which can be seen here.
 This exercise pre-dated my election as an MP, but I am aware of local parish councils that did engage with this process.

-There will be two further public consultations.
-The next will be a second ‘non-statutory’ consultation to help to choose a route alignment.
-EWR has advised me that this will include a leaflet delivery to all areas affected by the proposed route alignment options.
-Following that, there will be a statutory public consultation on the selected route alignment.
+In the future, there will be a statutory public consultation on the selected route alignment.
 The whole process is set out by EWR here.
-For my part, I will continue do whatever I can to ensure that the consultation process is as full and transparent as possible as decisions on this important project are made in the coming months.
+For my part, I will continue to do whatever I can to ensure that the consultation process is as full and transparent as possible as decisions on this important project are made in the coming months.